deckhouse/deckhouse/docs/documentation/pages/SECURITY_SOFTWARE_SETUP.md

 kesl-control --set-settings 11 --add-exclusion /var/log/pods
 ```

-Note: You might receive a notification that some directories does not exist, but the rule will be added - this is normal.
+_Note:_ when adding, a notification may be shown that some directories do not exist.
+The rule will still be added (this is expected behavior).

-### Task 12 "Firewall Management”
+### Task 12.
+Firewall Management

-The task **MUST BE DISABLED AND NOT ENABLED**!!!
-Because this will cause Deckhouse to stop functioning.
-This task removes all iptables rules not related to KESL ([link to the KESL documentation](https://support.kaspersky.com/KES4Linux/11.3.0/ru-RU/234820.htm)).
+> The task **MUST BE DISABLED!!!** **DO NOT ENABLE IT ONCE DISABLED!!!** It will render Deckhouse inoperable!
+This task removes all iptables rules not related to KESL ([link to the KESL documentation](https://support.kaspersky.com/KES4Linux/11.3.0/en-US/234820.htm)).

-If the task is enabled, disable it by executing the command:
+If the task is enabled, disable it by running the following command:

 ```shell
 kesl-control --stop-task 12
 ```

-### Task 13 "Anti-Cryptor”
+### Task 13.
+Anti-Cryptor

-Add Deckhouse directories to exclusions by executing the following commands:
+Exclude Deckhouse directories from analysis by running the following commands:

 ```shell
 kesl-control --set-settings 13 --add-exclusion /etc/cni